 Technical and Professional Communication: Issues and Approaches (Fall, 2017; 2019, graduate): This class introduces students to rhetorical principles and key theories related to research and practice in the field.
 We explore technical communication as a discipline with a particular focus on UX, and students complete a major project in this area.

-Grant Writing (Fall, 2016): Are you interested in a career in a non-profit, business, educational, or government setting?
+Grant Writing (Fall, 2016; undergraduate): Are you interested in a career in a non-profit, business, educational, or government setting?
 Ready to put your writing skills into practice in a professional setting?
 Then this is the class for you.
 In this class we’ll cover the basics of grant writing including how to analyze funding opportunities and develop a project plan.
 Students will work in small groups for a non-profit client and will write a major proposal, a short final report, and give a final presentation to their client.
 During the second half of the semester students should plan to meet with their client regularly outside of class as well as be prepared to conduct research independently with their group under the supervision of the instructor.